sdimitri31/Tao-Bot-Maker/README.txt

 Changelog :

+- Fix : Selecting the previous successfully loaded sequence when there is an error loading an other sequence

 Version 0.4.17 :
 - Add : Now possible to move the mouse without making any click
 - Add : Now possible to do a click where the mouse is currently located